kb-dk/permalink-manus/sandbox/presentation.md

 * Software is cheap
 * Images and OCRs modestly expensive
 * Metadata is expensive
-* Edited text is gold
+* Edited text is like indian ink on parchment